nanoacademic/devicegen/tutorials/devicegen_tutorial.md

     h=dot_char_len)
 ```

 This method has four arguments and an optional argument.
 The arguments are the minimal x and y values of the 'dot rectangle' and its length in the x and y directions.
 In this example, these are given by the constants: `dot_xmin`,  `dot_ymin`, `dot_len_x`, and `dot_len_y`, respectively.
-The units of length used by the device generator are microns.
+Recall that the units of length used by the device generator are microns.
 Finally there is also the optional input `h` which sets the characteristic length of the mesh within the dot rectangle.

 Again, we can visualize the model thus far with the `view` method.